jamescurran/jamescurran.github.io/_posts/2003-08-13-the-tax-cut.md

   </ul>
   <p>
     <font size="2">
-      <font color="#000000" face="Garamond" size="3">But these people will be using it to hire new workers right?<br />Well, No... almost certainly not....
+      <font color="#000000" face="Garamond" size="3">But these people will be using it to hire new workers right <br />Well, No... almost certainly not....
 Think about it.... </font>
     </font>
   </p>
   <p>
     <font size="2">
       <font color="#000000" face="Garamond" size="3">Say you run a struggling business and suddenly you get, say, an extra $10,000 dollars from your stock investments ($10,000 is ridiculously high for this amount, but we'll go with it).
-Now what would your thoughts be?</font>
+Now what would your thoughts be </font>
     </font>
   </p>
   <blockquote dir="ltr" style="margin-right:0px;">